 Black Everywhere®, a non-profit organization headquartered in Long Beach, California, is now featured on the popular Netflix cooking show--Bake Squad.

-Bake Squad is a Netflix original series which premiered in 2021.
+Bake Squad is a Netflix original series.
 The show features Christina Tosi (CEO of Milk Bar) and a team of four professional bakers who prepare elaborate desserts for guest judges.
 Bake Squad prepared a dessert to celebrate the anniversary of Black Everywhere®, and Jamaica Aali served as guest judge (view trailer).

 About Jamaica Aali